chronicleworks/chronicle/docs/helm-jwks-opa.md

 ```

 The claims listed in this value name the fields that determine the user's
 Chronicle identity.
-This setting can typically be omitted because the default
+The default of `email` will work for many sites, where
+the user presents an ID token, or they present an access token and a userinfo
-of `iss sub` often suffices but any fields are permitted that, in combination,
+endpoint is configured.
+In other cases, the alternative of `iss sub` is often
+a safe choice because those fields are registered in the JWT Claims Registry,
+are often included in both access and ID tokens, and, in combination, would
-identify the user.
+be expected to identify the user uniquely.

 ##### Further reading